GfSE/SpecIF/documentation/06_Introduction_to_SpecIF_Model_Integration.md

   * A model element (state, actor or event) *satisfies* a requirement
 * The concept of Allocation known systems engineering is mapped to SpecIF by defining the *allocates* statement

-### Expressing Behavior
+### Expressing behavior

 To express the behavioral aspects of a system or a process the following statements are available in SpecIF:

 * An actor *writes* a state.
 In a system composition a function writes a value.
 * An actor *reads* a state.
 In a system composition a function reads a value.
 * An actor *stores* a state.
 This is the combination of read and write and equates to a bi-directional data or material exchange.
 * An actor *precedes* and actor.
-This is used typically to express that a behavior consists of a sequence of actions and/or events.
+This is used to express that a behavior consists of a sequence of actions.
+* An actor *precedes* an event with dcterms:type set to *SpecIF:signals*.
+This is used to express that an event is created by an action.
+* An event *precedes* an actor with dcterms:type set to *SpecIF:triggers*.
+This is used to express that an action is triggered by an incoming event.

 The following diagram shows the behavioral statements used in SpecIF model integration.